castrovroberto/clock-work-orange/README.md

 Please keep in mind that PMD and code style checks are enforced by the compiler in this project.

 ### **🔹 CI/CD**
-Build and deploy to a cloud VM or PROD environment is considered as well.
+Build and deploy to a cloud VM environment is considered as well.
 A few steps are needed tho.
  - Setup a token with workflow entitlements if needed.
  - Need to setup github secrets for user and token, as well for the VM SSH credentials